 You can use either a turkey or a chicken here, this brine works great for both.
 The measurements in this recipe accommodate a 16-21 pound turkey – but it can be easily adjusted for a smaller turkey or a roasting chicken.

-Into a large pot, combine the apple cider, salt, bay leaves, brown sugar, rosemary leaves, minced garlic, orange peel, & black pepper.
+Into a large pot, combine the apple cider vinegar, salt, bay leaves, brown sugar, rosemary leaves, minced garlic, orange slices, & black peppercorns.